wp-plugins/contact-form-7-to-database-extension/readme.txt

 == Changelog ==

 = 2.8.4 =
+* Bug fix: (recently introduced in 2.8) Fixed handling of filter expressions with $_POST(field) where field is blank
-* Bug fix: fix for rarely experienced bug where plugin is confused about needing to upgrade itself
+* Bug fix: Fix for rarely experienced bug where plugin is confused about needing to upgrade itself

 = 2.8.3 =
 * IMPORTANT: Addition fix to work properly with Contact Form 7 version 3.9